Location: Virtual Event in 2020

-Come participate in the combination of two classic events the ORRC Dual Duel and the ORRC Mile!
+Come participate in the virtual version of classic Dual Duel events!

 Events this year are: